The topology of closed manifolds with quasi-constant sectional curvature: Introduction

-\begin{remark} If $\pi_1(M)$ is finite and $M$ is a closed $1$-QC manifold, then its universal covering $\widetilde{M}$ is also closed and hence conformally equivalent to the round sphere by Kuiper's theorem (see \cite{Ku1}). \end{remark}
+\begin{remark} A classical result of Kuiper states that a closed simply connected conformally flat manifold is conformally equivalent to the round sphere (see \cite{Ku1}).
+Kuiper worked under $\mathcal C^3$ differentiability assumptions, but this result is known to hold under the weaker $\mathcal C^1$-assumptions.
+If $M$ is a closed $1$-QC manifold with finite $\pi_1(M)$, then its universal covering $\widetilde{M}$ is therefore conformally equivalent to the round sphere. \end{remark}

 \begin{remark} If $H, N >0$, then classical results of Bochner, Lichnerowicz and Myers show that the manifold is a homology sphere with finite fundamental group.
 In particular manifolds with a positive number of 1-handles in theorem \ref{lambdapositive} cannot have metrics with positive $N$. \end{remark} \begin{remark} If $(n-2)H + 2N \geq 0$ then $M^n$ is conformally equivalent to a Kleinian quotient (see \cite{SY}, Thm.
 4.5).
 Moreover, if the inequality above is strict, then $\pi_j(M)=0$, for $2\leq j\leq n/2$ (see \cite{SY}, Thm.
 4.6). \end{remark}